 This one’s a seasonal idea, whereby if your team or organisation do secret Santa, then you could encourage them to pick a theme of self-care gifts.
-For an idea about what kinds of things would be self-care gifts then check out my article about it here.
+For an idea about what kinds of things would be self-care gifts, then check out my article about it here.

 Although this is a difficult topic, you’d be surprised how many people aren’t aware of what counts as abuse, so educating them about what is abuse could change someone’s life.
-If you want support with creating something around this, then check out my article on abuse by clicking here.
+If you want support for creating something around this, then check out my article on abuse by clicking here.